Has a Death Occurred? We Are Available 24/7 (336) 904-1053

 Kernersville and Lambeth Chapels

-Kirk is the Manager/Location Leader of the Pierce-Jefferson Funeral Services Kernersville and Lambeth Chapels.
+Kirk is the Location Leader/Manager of the Pierce-Jefferson Funeral Services Kernersville and Lambeth Chapels.
 He began his funeral career on May 1, 1991.
-After more than twenty-seven years of service at Rich & Thompson, He was offered a position on February 5, 2019 at Pierce-Jefferson Funeral Service in Kernersville, NC.
-Kirk recently celebrated 31 years of service in the funeral industry.
+After more than twenty-seven years of service at Rich & Thompson Funeral Service, Graham, NC, Kirk was offered a position on February 5, 2019, at Pierce-Jefferson Funeral Services in Kernersville, NC.
+Kirk recently celebrated 32 years of service in the funeral industry.

 Kirk is married to Laura Canady Bivins.
 They have four children Joshua, Nate, Caroline, and Christian.
-He is a graduate of The Funeral Service Education Program at Fayetteville Technical Community College.
+He is a graduate of the Funeral Service Education Program at Fayetteville Technical Community College.
 He is a North Carolina Funeral Director Licensee, a licensed preneed counselor, a CANA Certified Crematory Operator, and a Certified Veteran’s Funeral Specialist.
 Kirk is a retired Firefighter/EMT from the Swepsonville Volunteer Fire Department in Alamance County, NC with more than 21 years of service.
 He is a graduate of the 2020 Class of Leadership Kernersville.
-Kirk was recently awarded the 2022 Business Person of the Year with 11 to 99 employees by the Kernersville Chamber of Commerce.
+Kirk was recently awarded the 2022 Businessperson of the Year with 11 to 99 employees by the Kernersville Chamber of Commerce.
+He is the 2023 Chairperson of the Kernersville Christmas Parade.
+Kirk was recently nominated to serve on the 2024-2025 Kernersville Chamber of Commerce Board of Directors.

 Samuel Robertson